Nicole Marquardt team – Human tissue-resident NK cells in homeostasis and disease

-The team as part of the Jakob Michaëlsson research group at the Center for Infectious Medicine (CIM).
+The team as part of the Petter Höglund research group at the Center for Hematology and Regenerative Medicine (HERM).

 NK cell research

 Human NK cells are well-characterized in the peripheral blood, however, rather little is known about NK cells in tissues.
-While peripheral blood NK cells likely play an important role in hematologic malignancies, tissue-resident NK cells presumably represent a front line of defense in tissues such as the lung e.g. during respiratory viral infections.
-Or the tissue-resident NK cells play a pivotal role in the defense against solid tumors.
-Hence, the identification of distinct NK cell subsets homing to and residing in human tissues, allows us to gain new perspectives about disease development, progression, and potential therapeutic approaches in tissue-specific pathologies.
+While peripheral blood NK cells likely play an important role in hematologic malignancies, tissue-resident NK cells presumably represent a front line of defense in tissues such as the lung for example during respiratory viral infections, or play a pivotal role in the defense against solid tumors.
+Hence, the identification of distinct NK cell subsets homing to and residing in human tissues allows us to gain new perspectives about disease development, progression, and potential therapeutic approaches in tissue-specific pathologies.

 Nicole completed her PhD in Hannover, Germany, in 2011, and got recruited to the group of Jakob Michaëlsson at the Center for Infectious Medicine (CIM) the same year.
 In 2018, she finished her Assistant Professor at CIM and became team leader at MedH in 2019.
 Early 2023, Nicole and her team joined the group of Petter Höglund at the Center for Hematology and Regenerative Medicine (HERM).